-Psychology is such a diverse fields, with layers of subfields such as applied psychology, blog psychology, developmental psychology, educational, forensic psychology, personality psychology, sport psychology – just to name a few.
+Psychology is such a diverse field, with layers of subfields such as applied psychology, blog psychology, developmental psychology, educational psychology, forensic psychology, personality psychology, sport psychology – just to name a few.

 If you are studying psychology, as part of your course requirement, you would have to do a research project.
 It all begins with a research topic.
 For some, this won’t be a particular problem but others find this to be a rather complex task.

 Here are some potential topics that you can consider for your research project:

 - Expressive writing and mental health (This was my research project when I did my MSc at the University of Hertfordshire);